The term obese describes a person who has excess body fat.

 - take up activities such as fast walking, jogging, swimming or tennis for 150 to 300 minutes (2.5 to 5 hours) a week

-You may also benefit from receiving psychological support from a trained healthcare professional to help change the way you think about food and eating.
+You may also benefit from receiving support and counselling from a trained healthcare professional to help you better understand your relationship with food and develop different eating habits.

-If lifestyle changes alone do not help you lose weight, a medicine called orlistat may be recommended.
+If you're living with obesity and lifestyle and behavioural changes alone do not help you lose weight, a medicine called orlistat may be recommended.

 If taken correctly, this medicine works by reducing the amount of fat you absorb during digestion.
 Your GP will know whether orlistat is suitable for you.